wp-plugins/form-maker/readme.txt

 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

-	 Recaptcha This is an alternative option for Captcha that uses Public and Private Keys for creating forms.
+	 Recaptcha This is an alternative option for Captcha that uses Public and Private Keys for creating a form.
 You will need to create reCaptcha keys with the help of a dedicated tool for Form Maker.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: top and left
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.